Storyline

 Free & open source

-An agent skill that teaches your coding assistant to create and maintain structured feature specs.
-Generate specs from existing code, write code from specs, or mix both — it fits vibe coding sessions and formal spec-first workflows alike.
+Teaches your coding agent to maintain structured feature specs and run guided reviews.
 Works with Cursor, Claude Code, Copilot, Codex, and any agent that supports skills.

 npx skills add bjornno/skills --skill storyline